NetApp/FSx-ONTAP-samples-scripts/Terraform/deploy-fsx-ontap/module/README.md

 # Deploy an ONTAP FSx file-system using Terraform
 This is a Terraform module which creates an FSx for NetApp ONTAP file system in a multi-AZ fashion, including an SVM, a Security-Group and a FlexVolume in that file system, using AWS Terraform provider.
-This repo can be sourced as a terraform module.
+This repo should be sourced as a terraform module, and does not need to be cloned locally!
-Follow the instructions below to use this sample in your own environment.
+Follow the instructions below to use this sample in your environment.
 > [!NOTE]
 > This module does not support scale-out!
 One ha pair per deployment.